DAY 1

 B, L, D included

-This morning we drive to the Mani.
-After a brief walk around Kambos and lunch in the village taverna, we drive up to Kendro, high on the western flank of the Taygettus range at the edge of the Koskoras Gorge.
-Our pleasant 3-hour afternoon walk follows the route taken by Paddy and Joan when they emerged from the overgrown gorge after their momentous crossing of the mountain.
-We visit the ‘handsome old church’ on top of a knoll, and the neighbourhood where they sampled their first glass of Mani wine.
-We complete our journey to Kardamili, the village which Paddy and Joan were eventually to make their home.
+This morning we drive to the Mani and up to the village of Kendro, high on the western flank of the Taygettus range at the edge of the Koskoras Gorge.
+Our pleasant 3-hour walk follows the route taken by Paddy and Joan when they emerged from the overgrown gorge after their momentous crossing of the mountain.
+We visit the ‘handsome old church’ on top of a knoll, and have lunch in the neighbourhood where they sampled their first glass of Mani wine.
+We then complete our journey to Kardamili, the village which Paddy and Joan were eventually to make their home.
 Described by Paddy as ‘unlike any village I had seen in Greece,’ Kardamili is charming.
-Our accommodation for the next 2 nights is in comfortable seafront apartments, with private balconies looking out to sea and with swimming on the doorstep.
+Our accommodation for the next 2 nights is in comfortable sea view apartments with swimming on the doorstep.

 DAY 8